 During the year 2010-2018, I have been invited as guest lecturer by the Catholic University of the Sacred Heart of Rome (Italy) for the first level Professional Master’s Programmes in “Autoptic, histopathological, microbiological and radiological diagnostic techniques”, by the Tadulako University (Indonesia) for the Religious Studies module and by the University of Palermo for the Music of the World module.

-He has also been invited to give talks at many international conferences, including the International Conference for Asia Pacific Arts Studies, EUROSEAS, ICTM, Death, Dying and Disposal, Nordoff Robbins Plus Research Conference, ASEAS-UK Postgraduate Seminar, British Association for the Study of Religion, Death & Culture, European Association for the Study of Religions, and Sydney Sacred Music Festival Forum.
+I have also been invited to give talks at many international conferences, including the International Conference for Asia Pacific Arts Studies, EUROSEAS, ICTM, Death, Dying and Disposal, Nordoff Robbins Plus Research Conference, ASEAS-UK Postgraduate Seminar, British Association for the Study of Religion, Death & Culture, European Association for the Study of Religions, and Sydney Sacred Music Festival Forum.

-His research on religion, death, music and emotion has been published in high impact factor scientific journals (International Conference for Asia Pacific Arts Studies, Approaches, Journal of the British Association for the Study of Religions, Mortality, etc.).
+My research on religion, death, music and emotion has been published in high impact factor scientific journals (International Conference for Asia Pacific Arts Studies, Approaches, Journal of the British Association for the Study of Religions, Mortality, etc.).